-Myrtle Oaks is a 99-unit apartment complex for low income elderly located in northeast Tampa.
-Sponsored by Gulf Coast JFCS for 20 years and under the auspices of a separate housing corporation, Myrtle Oaks was funded by a $5.7 million grant from the Department of Housing and Urban Development (HUD).
+Myrtle Oaks is a 99-unit apartment complex for low income seniors located in northeast Tampa.
+Sponsored by Gulf Coast and under the auspices of a separate housing corporation, Myrtle Oaks was funded by a $5.7 million grant from the Department of Housing and Urban Development (HUD).

 How it works:

 Tenants are required to undergo a screening process for eligibility.
 After acceptance, the tenants’ portion of the rent is based on the household’s adjusted monthly income (appx 30%) and HUD subsidizes the remainder of the tenants’ rent.

 All HUD and Fair Housing guidelines are strictly followed and enforced.

 The well-maintained facility is complemented by quality-of-life enhancing activities